 DELUXE ANNUAL PASSPORT BLOCKOUT DATES

 DISNEYLAND'S DELUXE ANNUAL PASS BLACKOUT DATES ARE AS FOLLOWS:

-September 2014--- There are NO block-out dates in September this year, 9/1 and 9/2, which are both part of the Labor Day weekend.
-However, you MAY attend Disneyland or Disney's California Adventure on Labor Day (September 1st.)
+September 2018--- There are 2 block-out dates in September this year, 9/1 and 9/2, which are both part of the Labor Day weekend.
+However, you MAY attend Disneyland or Disney's California Adventure on Labor Day (September 3rd.)

-November 2014---Only 3 days on the blackout list: Thursday, November 27 (Thanksgiving Day) plus Nov 28 & 29th (the Friday & Saturday of Thanksgiving Holiday Weekend.)
+November 2018---Only 3 days on the blackout list: Thursday, November 22 (Thanksgiving Day) plus Nov 23 & 24th (the Friday & Saturday of Thanksgiving Holiday Weekend.)

-Buying a ticket on your Block Out DaysWhat do you do if you'd like to attend Disneyland Park on a date when you're "blocked out?"
+Can you buy a discount ticket on your Block Out Days?What do you do if you'd like to attend Disneyland Park on a date when you're "blocked out?"

-C.) Disney Premier PassportDisneyland has recently introduced a brand-new type of annual pass!
-For a $1,029 fee, you'll get admission to Disneyland, Disney's California Adventure, Walt Disney World's 4 theme parks (the Magic Kingdom, Epcot, Disney Hollywood Studios, and Disney's Animal Kingdom); Walt Disney World's 2 water parks (Typhoon Lagoon and Blizzard Beach); DisneyQuest at Orlando's Downtown Disney; ESPN Wide World of Sports complex in Orlando; and Disney's Oak Trail Golf Course in Orlando.
+C.) Disney Premier PassportDisneyland has recently discontinued its Premier annual passport.
+This amazing pass allowed admission to Disneyland, Disney's California Adventure, Walt Disney World's 4 theme parks (the Magic Kingdom, Epcot, Disney Hollywood Studios, and Disney's Animal Kingdom); Walt Disney World's 2 water parks (Typhoon Lagoon and Blizzard Beach); DisneyQuest at Orlando's Downtown Disney; ESPN Wide World of Sports complex in Orlando; and Disney's Oak Trail Golf Course in Orlando.
 Surprisingly, a number of passes were sold, and there were indeed California Disney-lovers who visited Florida in order to take advantage of this deal.
 There will certainly be those fans who lament its loss.